summerfieldlab/summerfieldlab.github.io/home.md

 Please also follow us on [Twitter](https://twitter.com/summerfieldlab?lang=en) or [BlueSky](https://bsky.app/profile/summerfieldlab.bsky.social)

 ** We have funding from the Wellcome Trust and Cooperative AI Foundation.
-We are alwasy interested in hearing from prospective postdocs.
+We are always interested in hearing from prospective postdocs.
 Please get in touch if you are interested: christopher.summerfield@psy.ox.ac.uk **

 If you would like to apply to the lab as a prospective graduate student (2026 entry), please can you complete this [form](https://docs.google.com/forms/d/e/1FAIpQLScxRnZr2NtpwPiW5Ge0bYdK2JeVewAaOziJY-HdNOFtv7wICw/viewform) before November 1st, 2025.